rimagh19/arabic-helper/README.md

 ## arabic-helper

-This JavaScript library provides functions to convert time in HH:MM:SS format to Arabic text representation.
+This library provides essential functionalities tailored for Arabic JavaScript developers, specifically designed to streamline common Arabic-related operations.

 ### Functions
 #### `timeToText(time)`

 This function takes a time string in the format HH:MM:SS and returns the Arabic text representation of the time.